-4 Conclusions
+250 4 Conclusions

-310 We present an analysis of scenario storylines building on the extreme 2018 Northern Hemisphere summer ("NH2018 event").
-These storylines retell the NH2018 event in alternative worlds with the same atmospheric circulation as observed but different background global mean warming.
+We present an analysis of scenario storylines building on the extreme 2018 Northern Hemisphere summer ("NH2018 event").
+These storylines retell the NH2018 event in alternative worlds with the same atmospheric circulation as observed but different background global mean warming (and associated sea ice cover).
 The event is alternatively simulated in a natural setting without human imprint on the climate system ("natural"), for the present-day climate conditions, and for four scenarios at different levels of global warming (1.5°C, 2°C, 3°C, and 4°C).
-All simulations nudge the large-scale atmospheric circulation toward the 2018 conditions but differ in their greenhouse gas and aerosol forcing as well as in the SSTs and sea ice coverage.
-The focus of this study is on a 315 period from 13-27 July 2018, when the heat wave affected a large fraction of the populated area of the Northern Hemisphere.
-It has to be noted, that locally severe heat waves were observed during other time periods, mainly in the beginning of August as for example in Korea and for the Iberian Peninsula (e.g. Barriopedro et al., 2020; KMA, 2019).
-However, due to the availability of input fields for atmospheric nudging, these later events are not analysed.
-It is likely that similar effects to those described in 320 this study could be found for other regions, when choosing a time period matching the peak of the heat wave.
-For these more local features of the NH2018 event a regional climate modeling approach might shed more light on the characteristics of future events and would complement the findings of this study.

-The storylines for the NH2018 event show drastic consequences for the entire Northern Hemisphere in case of a reoccurrence of this atmospheric pattern at higher global warming.
-Maximum temperatures increasingly surpass 40°C with large parts of the southern United States experiencing such extreme temperatures already at 2°C global warming.
-At 4°C almost the entire United States as well as regions in Western Europe and Eastern Asia are affected.
-The total area of important "human-affecting and human-affected" regions (Seneviratne et al., 2018; Vogel et al., 2019) in the Northern Hemisphere (north of 30°N) experiencing temperatures higher than 40°C increases from 9% during the NH2018 event to 13% and 34% at a global warming of 2°C and 4°C, respectively.
-In the "natural" simulation, the fraction of the area affected reduces to 7%.
-It has to be noted that these values are sensitive to the bias correction method and the reference data set chosen for the calibration of the correction.
-A quantile mapping method was chosen because it agrees well with observed TX during the heat wave but its validity for the warming (and natural) storylines cannot be tested.
+All simulations nudge the large-scale atmospheric circulation toward the 2018 conditions but differ in their greenhouse gas and aerosol forcing as well as in the SSTs and sea ice coverage of the ocean.
+These storylines for the NH2018 event show drastic consequences for the entire Northern Hemisphere in case of a re-occurrence of this atmospheric pattern at higher global warming.
+Maximum temperatures increasingly surpass 40°C with large parts of the United States experiencing such extreme temperatures already at 2°C global warming.
+At 4°C almost the entire United States as well as large areas of Western Europe and Asia are affected by such extreme temperatures.
+The total area of important "human-affecting and human-affected" regions (Seneviratne et al., 2018; Vogel et al., 2019) in the Northern Hemisphere (north of 30° N) experiencing temperatures higher than 40° C increases from 20% during the NH2018 event to 32% and 61% at a global warming of 2° C and 4° C, respectively.
+We find that TX for the different scenarios linearly increases

 Figure 7.
-Scaling of daily maximum temperature (TX) for the study regions with global mean warming (Tglob).
-Shown is the mean TX for 13-27 July from the nudged CESM simulations (dark blue), the July mean TX for the CMIP5 multi-model-mean (orange line) and the full model range (orange shading) as well as the July mean TX for CESM from the CMIP5 ensemble (CMIP5-CESM, light blue).
-The solid green lines correspond to the observed warming while the dashed green lines indicate the extrapolation beyond the observed warming (light green for Berkeley Earth using GISTEMPv4 as reference for global mean temperature change and dark green for CRU TSv4.03 using global mean temperature anomalies from HadCRUT4).
+Scaling of daily maximum temperature (TX) for July with global mean warming (Tglob) for the study regions.
+Shown is the July mean temperature from the nudged CESM simulations (dark blue; until July 27), the CMIP5 multi-model-mean (orange line) and the full model range (orange shading) as well as for CESM from the CMIP5 ensemble (CMIP5-CESM, light blue) separately.
 The black line indicates the 1:1 line.

-We find that TX for the different scenarios increases linearly with global mean warming.
-For the CNA, NEU and ENA region (and less strongly also for EAS) we find a steeper slope of the relationship given the 2018 atmospheric circulation conditions, indicating that these regions are affected by an amplification of the heat wave in a warming climate.
-Comparison with trends from observations indicates that the regional warming trend might be overestimated in the models, especially for CNA and ENA.
-Nevertheless, the trends agree well for the other regions and it has to be noted that the observed trends also have to be evaluated with caution, due to the uncertainty of the trend fit, observational uncertainty (e.g. Cowtan and Way, 2014; Morice et al., 2012) and due to a different methodology to compute global mean temperatures in observations compared to models (Cowtan et al., 2015).
-Further, it is important to keep in mind that even if the increase in temperature is linear, the associated impacts would likely not be.
+with global mean warming.
+For the CNA, NEU and ENA region we find a steeper slope of the relationship, indicating that these regions are affected by an amplification of the heat wave in a warming climate.
+However, it is important to keep in mind that even if the increase in temperature is linear, the associated impacts would likely not be.
 Human well-being, crop yields and fire risk for example are related to certain temperature ranges and effects of the heat wave might be amplified once certain thresholds are surpassed.
+In the "natural" simulation, temperatures remain below 40°C for most regions north of 30°N and stress on plants is further reduced by higher precipitation and soil moisture in the natural climate conditions.